Peace and security worldwide

 are inseparable

-In a world in which crises, armed conflicts, social polarisation and increasing anti-democratic tendencies dominate everyday life, the promotion of peace and security is more important than ever.
+In a world in which crises, armed conflicts, social polarization and increasing anti-democratic tendencies dominate everyday life, the promotion of peace and security is more important than ever.
 Global challenges cannot be solved simply by rearmament.
 Rather, they require massive investment in prevention and peace work at various levels.

 Challenges for young people